filamentgroup/Responsive-Images/README.md

 - cookieDomain: The domain that the cookie may be retreived.
 Default: <code>location.host && location.host.match( /[^\.]+\.[^\.]+$/ )</code>.
 Note that this usally evaluates to something like "example.com"

 - subdomainAccess: Allow access to the cookie on subdomains of the cookieDomain.
-Default: true when cookieDomain is a valid "example.com" format
+Default: false

 - cookiePath: The path on the cookieDomain where the cookie is valid.
 Default: <code>"/"</code>